 Eliphas was seized by fear and trembling, and when he tried to continue the evocation he found it impossible to speak.
 He pointed the tip of the sword at the apparition, mentally ordering it to obey him and to desist from any intimidation.
 The spectral image dissolved once again.
 Levi ordered it to reappear, and he found it now close to him.
 Suddenly, he felt touched on the arm that held the sword.
 The limb stiffened immediately.
 Intuiting that the presence demanded the removal of the sword, the magician withdrew it within the circle.

 Though the apparition never addressed him, he heard an inner voice which shouted “Dead!” when he presented the lady’s question, which concerned a man whose whereabouts she wanted to know.
 Eliphas also obtained the answer to two important kabalistic secrets, which he chose not to disclose.

 His arm remained stiff and sore for several days afterwards.
 The psychological impact of the evocation marked him more deeply.
-He felt he no longer was the self-assured man he used to be.
+He felt he had lost much of his self-assurance.
 Acquaintances commented that Levi was severely traumatized by the experience, which he never again underwent.

 And so the story ends.
 The decision as to what to make of it is all yours!

 1. Quester, J.P.
 (2018).
 On the Evidence About Life After Death. https://exemplore.com/paranormal/On-the-Evidence-About-Life-After-Death.